SoftwareOutlook/ASEArch-Test-Codes/README.md

 -nh                      output without header

--use_cco                 selects a smoother version which uses the master thread
-                         for MPI halo exchanges ( meaningful only for MPI runs)
+-model <name>            selects one of the implemented Jacobi versions.
+                         <name> can be one of the following:
+                         common  : uses Gold_laplace3d
+			 blocked : uses the blocked version
+                         cco     : uses a blocked version that keeps the master thread for MPI communication and domain faces, the other threads iterates over the inside points.
+                         Default is common.

 -pc                      prints various setting of the run